vatpac-technology/sops/docs/aerodromes/Amberley.md

     <span class="hotline">**AM ADC** -> **AM TCU**</span>: "Assigned Heading Heading Right 030, ASY01"

 ### Level Assignment
-The Standard Assignable level is the lower of `F180` or `RFL` to aircraft departing on a RADAR or PROCEDURAL Sid.
+The Standard Assignable level is the lower of `F180` or `RFL` to aircraft departing on a RADAR or Procedural SID.

 Aircraft flying via a visual coded departure shall be cleared directly to their transit altitude to the restricted airspace of `F260`.